-Justice Antonin Scalia passed yesterday away at the age of 79, leaving behind a 30-year trail of Supreme Court decisions from the time he was appointed by Ronald Reagan in 1986 until his death.
-There will be much discussion in coming weeks and months about the potential election year appointment of his successor, and as this survey of Scalia's decisions will show, the new justice will play a pivotal role when it comes to religious liberty jurisprudence.
-In an effort to understand the extent of the longest-serving Justice's influence and the importance of his replacement, here is a brief survey of how Scalia decided in several key cases.
+Justice Antonin Scalia passed away yesterday at the age of 79, leaving behind a 30-year trail of Supreme Court decisions from the time he was appointed by Ronald Reagan in 1986 until his death.
+There will be much discussion in coming weeks and months about the potential election year appointment of his successor, and as this survey of Scalia’s decisions will show, the new justice will play a pivotal role when it comes to religious liberty jurisprudence.
+In an effort to understand the extent of the longest-serving Justice’s influence and the importance of his replacement, here is a brief survey of Scalia’s decisions in several key cases.

 Employment Division v.
 Smith, 505 U.S. 577 (1990) – Scalia wrote the majority opinion in the infamous peyote case finding that the free exercise clause of the First Amendment does not allow a person to use religion as a reason not to follow “a neutral law of general applicability.”
 The Court then invited the parties use the legislative process to vet claims for religious exemptions rather than seek a constitutional exemption because using the Courts to overturn laws that adversely affected religious minorities could turn into “a system in which each conscience is a law unto itself.”
 In short, in what is perhaps Scalia’s most regrettable dicta, using the Free Exercise Clause to argue against state regulations that adversely affect religion is a “luxury” that “we cannot afford.”